code-dot-org/maze/README.md

 ### Publishing a new version

 In /maze: npm login with an authorized npm account.
 If necessary, create one under your own email, login with our shared dev account and add your new account to the org.
-After logging in, you may need to authorize your machine (follow the prompt given).
+After logging in, you may need to authorize your machine (follow the prompt given):

     npm login
     npm adduser (if necessary)

-In /maze:
+Still in /maze: checkout main, and ensure it is up-to-date:

     git checkout main
     git pull

-Verify the existing code doesn't have errors or failing tests.
+Verify the existing code doesn't have errors or failing tests:

     yarn build
     yarn test

-Update the version (which also publishes to npm):
+Then, update the version (which also publishes to npm):

     npm version [major|minor|patch|premajor|preminor|prepatch].

 Verify there is a new commit on /maze/main with the updated version number.

-in @code-dot-org/:
+In the @code-dot-org repo, incorporate the new version of maze:

     git checkout -b [maze-updates-we-are-incorporating]
     cd apps